AdobeDocs/analytics-learn.en/help/intro-to-analytics/transitioning-from-other-platforms/transition-from-google-analytics.md

 This document was written by:

 ![Jennifer Dugan](assets/Jennifer_Dungan_Headshot150.png)

-Jennifer Dugan
-Optimization Manager Analytics at Torstar
+Jennifer Dugan, Optimization Manager Analytics at Torstar